 }

-In order to run this code we have to go and initialize the working directory by using terraform init.
+To run this code, we have initialized the working directory using terraform init

 Initializing the backend...